 Our commitment to human rights

 Sustainability and an empathetic approach to doing business are key elements of BOQ’s values.
 BOQ is committed to contributing to society’s efforts to address and ultimately eliminate any exploitation of vulnerable people with which we may be involved, directly or indirectly, and to addressing any risk of slavery, human trafficking and forced labour.
 BOQ recognises that respecting and protecting human rights across our operations and supply chains is an area of great importance to our organisation, shareholders, customers and the communities where we operate.
 Accordingly, BOQ seeks to engage with suppliers and customers who have a similar ethical approach to doing business and has taken steps to manage its supply chain in this way.
-BOQ also takes its compliance obligations under the Australian Modern Slavery Act 2018 (Cth) seriously and will be reporting on these requirements in its FY20 Modern Slavery Statement.
-Find BOQ's 2020 Modern Slavery Act Statement here.
+BOQ also takes its compliance obligations under the Australian Modern Slavery Act 2018 (Cth) seriously and reports on these requirements in its Modern Slavery Statement.
+Find BOQ's 2022 Modern Slavery Act Statement here.